 I learned that you can rent the pool out at 5:30 in the morning before the park opens or after the park closes, and that time is based on the time of year.
-The cost varies between $1,000 and $1,300 depending on which slot you pick.
+The base rate varies between $1,125.00 and $1,425.00 depending on which slot you pick.
 If you grab 10 people, then do the math, it is totally affordable.
 In those summertime months when it has been flat for weeks, Disney’s Typhoon Lagoon Water Park is the answer.
 At last, you can predict it!

 We drove over from Lake Worth, which is about a two-and-a-half hour drive.
 The whole way I was like a kid in a candy store.
 I was thinking what will the wave be like?
 Will the water be cold?
 Will I be able to do turns on this wave?
 Will I float less because the water is not salt?
 Finally, I got to the park and met all the bros who we would be sharing the park with.
 It was a bunch of doctors from New York and a film crew that does our work for our nonprofit.
 We all signed in and filled out the waivers, listened to the rules and finally made our way into the empty park.
 As I was walking through, my eyes had filled up with some happy tears.
 I know, kinda silly but this had been a dream for a long time and it was happening.
 I was stoked!